Guilded-NET/Guilded-NET.github.io/guides/embeds.md

 # How to use: Embeds

-Embeds are generally used to display the preview of certain content or a link, but they can be used as content itself that doesn't preview anything.
+Embeds are generally used to display the preview of certain content or a link, but they can be used as content itself.

 ## Content and Custom embeds

-There are 2 kinds of embeds, [content embeds](/references/ContentEmbed) and [custom/rich embeds](/references/ChatEmbed).
+There are 2 kinds of embeds, [content embeds](/references/ContentEmbed) and [custom embeds](/references/ChatEmbed)(may also be called rich embeds).

 Content embeds are used to automatically generate a preview of a link.
-If let's say you give content embed to fetch your website, it will pull metadata and OpenGraph metadata from your website and hands the data out to Guilded client, which does whatever it wants to do with the data(display it or do something else with it).
-Content embeds are generally only found in documents, forum posts, forum replies and alike.
-Messages do not contain content embed nodes, although they are still displayed after any hyperlink.
-Content embeds can look like shared message as well, if its URL is from Guilded, or even like a team invite.
+If, let's say you give content embed to fetch your website, then it will pull metadata and OpenGraph metadata from your website and hands out the data to Guilded client, which does whatever it wants to do with the data(display it or do anything else).
+Content embed nodes are generally only found in documents, forum posts, forum replies and alike, but not messages(they still get displayed below if you have a hyperlink in your message).
+Content embeds may differ in design, unlike custom embeds(website embeds vs share feature vs server invite).

-Custom embeds are similar to content embeds in terms of how they look, but they are fully customizable, meaning, you can set custom colour of the side border, add fields you want, etc. They are generally mostly used for webhooks to display events/new content or for bots to have a fancy output that is more understandable from a glance.
+Custom embeds are similar to content website embeds in terms of how they look, but they are fully customizable, meaning, you can set custom colour of the side border, add fields you want, etc. They are generally mostly used for webhooks to display events/new content or for bots to have a fancy output that is more understandable from a glance.
 Content embeds cannot look like shared messages or team invites as of now.

 ## Creating a content embed